Kirby Puckett: 1991–1995 (Second World Series title)

 In 1991, the Twins got back on the winning track and Puckett led the way by batting .319, eighth in the league and Minnesota surged past Oakland midseason to capture the division title.
 The Twins then beat the Toronto Blue Jays in five games in the American League Championship Series as Puckett batted .429 with two home runs and five RBI to win the ALCS MVP.

 The subsequent 1991 World Series was ranked by ESPN to be the best ever played, with four games decided on the final pitch and three games going into extra innings.
 The Twins and their opponent, the Atlanta Braves, had each finished last in their respective divisions in the year before winning their league pennant, something that had never happened before.

 Going into Game 6, the Twins trailed three games to two with each team winning their respective home games.
 Puckett gave the Twins an early lead by driving in Chuck Knoblauch with a triple in the first inning.
 Puckett then made a leaping catch in front of the Plexiglass wall in left field to rob Ron Gant of an extra-base hit in the third.
 The game went into extra innings, and in the first at-bat of the bottom of the 11th, Puckett hit a dramatic game-winning home run on a 2–1 count off of Charlie Leibrandt to send the Series to Game 7.
 This dramatic game has been widely remembered as the high point in Puckett's career.
-The images of Puckett rounding the bases, arms raised in triumph (often punctuated by CBS television broadcaster Jack Buck saying "And we'll see you tomorrow night!"), are frequently included in video highlights of his career.
-After Game 6, the blue seat where the walk-off home run ball was caught was replaced by the Twins with a gold-colored seat.
-The gold seat remains in the Twins' archives.
-The original home run seat armrests and hardware, as well as blue seat back and bottom, are now in a private collection of Puckett memorabilia in Minnesota after the Metrodome was torn down.
+The images of Puckett rounding the bases, arms raised in triumph (often punctuated by CBS television broadcaster Jack Buck saying "And we'll see you tomorrow night!") are frequently included in video highlights of his career.
 The Twins then went on to win Game 7 1–0, with Jack Morris throwing a 10-inning complete game, and claimed their second World Series crown in five years.

 Though the Twins didn't make it to the postseason for the rest of Puckett's career, he remained an elite player.
 In 1994, Puckett was switched to right field and won his first league RBI title by driving in 112 runs in only 108 games, a pace that projects to 168 RBIs over a full season.
-But the 1994 season was cut short by a players' strike, ending his chances for two consecutive titles.
+He also broke the record for Twins career hits on June 26 with three hits in the game against the Kansas City Royals that the Twins won 11–4, giving him 2,088 hits.
+Previously Rod Carew held that record with 2,085 hits.
+But the 1994 season was cut short by a players' strike, ending his chances for two consecutive RBI titles.

-The next year, Puckett was still performing well in the 1995 season before having his jaw broken in his final career plate appearance by a Dennis Martínez fastball on September 28.
+Puckett was still performing well in the 1995 season before having his jaw broken in his final career plate appearance by a Dennis Martínez fastball on September 28.